 Take a look at your job description and where you’re posting your open positions.
-If it sounds like every other job description out there – make it stand out.
+If it sounds like every other pest control technician job description out there – make it stand out.
 If you’re the top pest control company in your area, flaunt it!
 Does your company provide amazing benefits or perks?
 Let them know!
 This will set you apart and help attract quality technicians.

 Have you found great technicians in the past?
 Think back – where did they come from?
 While there are tons of free job boards, very few produce great candidates.
 Indeed.com and Ziprecruiter.com both are aggregate boards that attract a larger number of potential candidates and includes the ability to search for candidates who may not have seen or applied to your ad.